Do eCloths really work, and do they really kill bacteria? I put them through these cleaning cloths through their paces to see how the claims stand up.

 Yup.
-When your cloth is dirty, just pop them in the washing machine!
+When your cloths are dirty, just pop them in the washing machine!

 I often wash my towels at 60°C (it’s not good for your washing machine to always wash at low temperatures).
 So I just pop the eCloths in with the towels with my regular detergent and my natural homemade fabric conditioner (don’t use regular fabric conditioner).
 They come out all clean again, ready for the next round of cleaning.

-You can even boil wash them if you want to give them a really good clean, or just wash at 30°C. The eCloths are differently coloured according to their function and have a little label sewn into them reminding you which cloth is which, so there’s no chance of mixing up your kitchen cloth with your bathroom cloth.
+You can even boil wash them if you want to give them a really good clean, or just wash them at 30°C. The eCloths are all different colours, according to their function.
+Plus they have a little label sewn into them reminding you which cloth is which.
+This means there’s no chance of mixing up your kitchen cloth with your bathroom cloth.
 I love this additional clever little touch.